Macau travel guide

 Road travel

-If you are planning to drive in Macao, see information on information on driving abroad.
+If you are planning to drive in Macao, see information on driving abroad.

 You can drive in Macao with a Hong Kong, Chinese or Portuguese driving licence.